 I added a used Manfrotto Be-Free tripod and Olympus FL36 flash with remote flash triggers.
 The two filters I have are “Circular Polarising” and “Variable Neutral Density” (VND) – almost any other filter effect can be done in post processing with Photoshop.
 I recommend getting the largest size you need and using step-up rings to fit all your lenses.

 It’s well worth being patient and hunt around sites like eBay and Gumtree.

 March 2022 I purchased a new OM-1 by OM Digital Solutions for a low light wedding shoot.

 In May 2022 I found a mint low shutter-count Olympus Pen-F for a great price and couldn’t resist!
 It pairs lovely as a second camera to the OM-1 but I actually like using it more, it just feels and handles really nice – like a camera should – with better controls for artistic effects.

 June 2022 I found a local selling a 75-300mm ƒ/4.8-6.7 II lens with an Olympus EM10 Mark II cheap as he was travelling overseas.
 I brought them then sold the EM10.

 Despite the passion, my photography gear has mostly been on a modest budget and I’ve enjoyed the challenges of working within their limits.
 It’s held me back a little at times, taught me LOTS, often forced me to be inventive, adapt to various situations and fully appreciate the gear I have now!

 I love getting lost in my “photo head”, to drift away and see the world differently in composition and light, often ending up in places and seeing things I would never have expected.
 It makes life way more interesting, all inspired by my late Mum, who captured many fond memories that I can still look back on, thanks to her.

-Browse the menus for image galleries
+Browse the menus ( at top right or below) for image galleries

 or for earlier images, view my Flickr Photos.